 Conditional formatting is useful when you want to sort out certain data that is valuable to you, especially when it comes to numbers.
-Let’s say I want to find out all the flatshare & houseshare in Australia that is under $200.
+Let’s say I want to find out all the flatshare & houseshare in Australia that are under $200.
 I can first scrape the housing information from Gumtree.com, and then select “conditional formatting” under the “styles” group.
 There are many formatting options to choose from according to your needs.
 In this case, we can choose “greater than” and set up criteria for $200, and highlight them in yellow.

 It is common to have duplicated values in your spreadsheet.
 To remove the duplicated info, you can first highlight the duplicated data using the “conditional formatting” function (Optional, this will make sure the duplicates are obvious enough to locate so that we won’t miss any)